goodguytim1/pwj-chrome-extension/readme.md

 - Show the pencil icon only on hover of `.greeting__name`
 - Font size for pencil icon is `font-size: 0.8em;`

-## TODO: Save the name from modal input
+## DONE: Save the name from modal input

 #### HINTS:
 - Create a `createUpdateNameListener()` for when `Save Changes` is clicked